tisaine/react_todo_list/README.md

 # react_todo_list
 Todo list with React.
 Simple one page app with lines that can be removed and added.
-Test it. it works.
+Works but not with these files.
+These files are simply introduction of the code.